 Isn’t it enlightening how Torrejon reverses the generations to make her point?
 By splitting the parent between the children we can see the ridiculousness of splitting the child between the parents.

 We would have no problem allowing Casey to have a scoop of strawberry today and a scoop of chocolate tomorrow.
 It would be no trouble if Jamie cheered for the hometown baseball team in June and the hometown basketball team in November.
-We wouldn’t feel challenged if Riley had both Bruno Mars and fun. in the same playlist.
+We wouldn’t feel challenged if Riley had both Bruno Mars and One Direction in the same playlist.

 Likewise, let’s allow — encourage — our children to expand their hearts so big that they can encompass all the people with whom they identify, whom they have an innate need to claim and be claimed by.
 Doing so need not take away from us — it merely adds to our children.